AnnaEfstathiou/MobiVirus/README.md

 - **Viral Strain Summary**: population size of each viral strain throughout the simulation
 - **Event Breakdown**: event types throughout the simulation

-All the files are in a CSV format.

 ## Author

 Lead developer: Efstathiou Anna <br />